Completed research

 https://www.mysmartcitygraz.at/smart/smash_teilen-und-tauschen/

-This project is funded by the Climate and Energy Fund and carried out as part of the "Smart Cities Demo - Living Urban Innovation 2019" programme.
+This project is funded by the Climate and Energy Fund and is being carried out as part of the “Smart Cities Demo – Living Urban Innovation 2019” programme.

-This EU-funded contract research analyses the conditions for fair public procurement with reference to the needs and potential of the social economy.
-It develops a basis for the implementation of capacity building workshops to strengthen fair public procurement.
+This EU-funded commissioned research project examines the conditions for fair public procurement in relation to the needs and potential of the social economy.
+It is developing a framework for the delivery of capacity-building workshops aimed at strengthening fair public procurement.

-The project is led by Maria Anastasiadis (Inst. f.
-Erziehungs- und Bildungswissenschaft, project leader of the Austrian team) in collaboration with Andreas Exner.
-Michaela Schneebacher conducts stakeholder interviews on behalf of the Inst. f.
-Erziehungs- und Bildungswissenschaft.
-Education and Educational Science.
+The project is being carried out by Maria Anastasiadis (Institute of Education and Educational Science, project lead for the Austrian team) in collaboration with Andreas Exner.
+Michaela Schneebacher is conducting stakeholder interviews on behalf of the Institute of Education and Educational Science.

 Funding: RCE Graz-Styria